Home / Termites: From Home Wreckers to “Gold Diggers”

 Now scientists have found that besides being home wreckers, termites are also,

-gold-in-handtermites-in-underground-nestnatures “gold diggers”.
+gold-in-handtermites-in-underground-nestnature’s “gold diggers”.

 Most gold today is produced in large open-pit and deep underground mines.
 However, small-scale gold mining is still common, especially in third-world countries.

 A recent study by Australian scientists found that termites excrete trace deposits of gold.
-According to The Commonwealth Scientific and Industrial Research Organization (CSIRO) a federal government agency for scdigging-termitesientific research in Australia, the termites burrow beneath eroded subterranean material, which typically thowarts human attempts to find gold, and ingest and bring the new deposits to the surface.
+According to The Commonwealth Scientific and Industrial Research Organization (CSIRO) a federal government agency for scientific research in Australia, the termites burrow beneath eroded subterranean material, which typically thwarts human attempts to find gold, and ingest and bring the new deposits to the surface.
 They believe that studying termite nests may lead to less invasive methods of finding gold deposits.

 In addition to gold particles being present in the mounds, gold can also be detected in the termites themselves if there is a high concentration of the valuable metal in the vicinity.
 Apparently metals like gold catermite-body-with-metals-insiden build up in the digestive systems of insects, and show up as tiny kidney stone-like lumps.
 Researchers also believe that termite waste is a “driving force” for how metals get redistributed throughout an ecosystem.